The Bankrate promise

 Get a debit card

 Having a credit card is a great way to build credit, but now may simply not be the time to get one.
-Being a student, you have lots of responsibilities.
+As a student, you have lots of responsibilities.
 If you don’t want to add a credit card payment to that list, getting a debit card is another way to go.
 Most debit cards can be used to make card payments and purchases online.
 You will just have to make sure you have the cash in your account for any purchases you want to make.
 You won’t, however, have to worry about paying anything off at a later date.
 You also won’t have to worry about added interest on any of your purchases.